abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 );
 ```

-As default, Web Gateway makes requests to all api scopes that are already allowed when the `WebGateway_Swagger` client is being created in [IdentityServer configuration](#identityServer configuration).
+As default, Web Gateway makes requests to all api scopes that are already allowed when the `WebGateway_Swagger` client is being created in [Identity-server configuration](gateways.md#identityserver-configuration).
 To be able to make the request, required information is found under **AuthServer** section in `appsettings.json`:

 ```json
 "AuthServer": {